 Less is more.

 If you have any confident and reliable members of friends and family that have a good idea who everyone is and don’t mind getting stuck in, these people can be great at helping me to get everyone together for group photographs.
 Teachers seem to be pretty amazing at it, or if you have a slightly scary loud aunt or uncle.
 Get them involved.
 We’ll have your wedding guests doing impressions of Diversity in no time … We won’t but it will be much quicker!
-And the quicker we get the group shots done the more you have to spend time with your friends and family, eat canapés, drink fizz and relax, while I sneak around getting some lovely photos of everyone doing just that!
+And the quicker we get the group shots done the more you have to spend time with your friends and family, eat canapés, drink fizz and relaxing, while I sneak around getting some lovely photos of everyone doing just that!

 Indoor or Outdoor Group Shots?